 We do not pay fees to directors who are our full-time employees, nor do we reimburse them for out-of-pocket expenses of attending Board or committee meetings.
-Effective May 1, 2019, we paid each non-employee director an annual retainer of \$34,000, a fee of \$1,500 for each Board meeting attended, \$750 for each committee meeting attended, and reimbursed them for out-of-pocket expenses of attending meetings.
-We also paid the Chair of our Audit Committee, who is also our lead independent director, an additional annual retainer of \$30,000, the Chair of our Compensation Committee an additional annual retainer of \$6,000.
-Previously, we paid the Chair of our Audit Committee, who is also our lead independent director, an additional annual retainer of \$25,000 and the Chair of our Compensation Committee an additional annual retainer of \$10,000.
-No other changes to annual retainers or meeting fees were made effective May 1, 2019.
-The directors did not receive any other cash compensation for services as directors in 2019, except Mr. Booth and Mr. Demorest who were compensated an additional \$1,000 and \$500, respectively, for their efforts and time expended in recruiting, interviewing and reviewing each of the director candidates.
+We paid each non-employee director in 2020 an annual retainer of \$34,000, a fee of \$1,500 for each Board meeting attended, a fee of \$750 for each committee meeting attended and reimbursed them for out-of-pocket expenses of attending meetings.
+We also paid our lead independent director an additional annual retainer of \$15,000, the Chair of our Audit Committee an additional annual retainer of \$15,000, the Chair of our Compensation Committee an additional annual retainer of \$15,000, and the Chair of our Nominating/Corporate Governance Committee an additional annual retainer of \$6,000.
+The directors did not receive any other cash compensation for services as directors in 2020, except Mr. Hagness and Mr. Bauer who were each compensated an additional \$1,000 for their efforts and time expended in management succession planning.

-In each of 2018 and 2019, each non-employee director received a grant of 1,500 shares of common stock upon reelection to the Board.
-In each of 2014 through 2017, 1,000 shares of common stock were issued to each non-employee director upon re-election to the Board.
-The 1,000 shares granted in each of these years increased to 1,667 shares in our five-for-three stock split effected in the form of a 66 2/3% stock dividend on July 7, 2017.
+In each of 2018 through 2020, each non-employee director received a grant of 1,500 shares of common stock upon re-election to the Board.
+The 1,500 shares granted in each of these years increased to 2,250 shares as a result of our three-for-two stock split effected in the form of a 50% stock dividend on August 13, 2020.